MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add-volume.md

 ---
 title: add volume
-description: Windows Commands topic for **add volume** - adds volumes to the shadow copy Set, which is the set of volumes to be shadow copied. ms.custom: na ms.prod: windows-server ms.reviewer: na ms.suite: na ms.technology: manage-windows-commands ms.tgt_pltfrm: na ms.topic: article ms.assetid: b7d4d35d-8bda-46d2-8df5-eb598cecaaba
+description: Windows Commands topic for add volume, which adds volumes to the shadow copy Set, which is the set of volumes to be shadow copied. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: b7d4d35d-8bda-46d2-8df5-eb598cecaaba
 author: coreyp-at-msft
 ms.author: coreyp
 manager: dongill
 ms.date: 10/16/2017
 ---

 # add volume

 Adds volumes to the Shadow Copy Set, which is the set of volumes to be shadow copied.
 This command is necessary to create shadow copies.
 If used without parameters, **add volume** displays help at the command prompt.